isomorphic-software/smartclient-docs/classes/DataSourceField.md

 ## Attr: DataSourceField.foreignKey

 ### Description
 Declares that this field holds values that can be matched to values from another DataSource field, to create a relationship between records from different DataSources or even records within the same DataSource.
-Ordinarily, the relation to the other dataSource is a many-to-one relation, where multiple records on this dataSource refer to a single record on the other dataSource.
-To declare a one-to-many or many-to-many relation, specify [multiple](#attr-datasourcefieldmultiple):true as well as `foreignKey`.
-See [the Relations overview](../kb_topics/dataSourceRelations.md#kb-topic-relations) for more details

 The format of `foreignKey` is `_dataSourceId_._fieldName_`.